sanyasachdeva1/python-security-automation-scripts/README.md

 ---

 ## Production Extension Path

-In a production SOC, this project could be extended with collectors for:
+This project could be extended with collectors for:
 - SIEM exports from Splunk, Sentinel, Elastic, or QRadar
 - EDR exports from Defender, CrowdStrike, SentinelOne, or osquery
-- AWS CloudTrail from S3, CloudWatch Logs, or the AWS API
+- AWS CloudTrail from S3, CloudWatch Logs, or AWS APIs
-- Threat intelligence APIs such as VirusTotal, AbuseIPDB, GreyNoise, AlienVault OTX, or MISP
+- Threat intelligence APIs such as VirusTotal, AbuseIPDB, GreyNoise, OTX, or MISP
-- Ticketing and case systems such as Jira, ServiceNow, TheHive, or GitHub Issues
+- Ticketing systems such as Jira, ServiceNow, TheHive, or GitHub Issues

-The recommended design pattern is to keep analyzers file-based and deterministic, while collectors handle external APIs and normalize data into `collected-data/`.

 ---

 ## Resume Relevance